ebouck/integration-mono/README.md

 ## Getting Started

-Create your project for our template.
+Create your project from our template.

 ```shell
 npx @bigidea/cli create my-integrations